faddat/PhatBolts/README.md

 At this point I haven't tested the security of this setup to any appreciable degree.
 As I do that, or others make recommendations, I'll be putting that information here and adjusting the code as needed.

-# This here is in my estimation an excellent one-trick pony.
-I do not recommend that you ask it to do other tricks, that would probably be bad.
+# PB is a one-trick pony.
+If you ask it to do tricks other than turning a VPS or bare-metal server into a lightning node super-easily, you are going to be disappointed.
+Please don't.